-In fact, whenever possible, I would recommend that you save a parking space off the street for your ADU because it will rent for more.
+In fact, whenever possible, I would recommend that you save a parking space off the street for your ADU can be rented for more.

 It's very inexpensive to provide a parking space if you have the space on your lot.
 So it's really only the scenarios where the lot is so tight and you cannot fit parking when it would make sense to not include a parking space.